SergioWolfPac/MonopolyProject/README.md

 # MonopolyProject
-This is a project completed in CS440 that took a finalized software engineering report of a Monpololy Game, and our group implemented the theoretical project into a working prototype.
-The premise was that there had to be a changeable aspect of the Monopoly game, in this case, the city of which the properties on the board take a reference to can be changed on initial screen.
+This is a project completed in CS440 that took a finalized software engineering report of a Monpololy Game.
+Our group implemented the theoretical project into a working prototype.
+The premise was that there had to be a changeable aspect of the Monopoly game, in this case, the city of which the properties on the board take a reference to can be changed on initialization.

 ## Project Screenshot